davs3275/sbs/med/collier.md

 set out well, and let your thoughts and practice proceed upon right method.
 There are two properties and privileges common to the soul of God and man and all rational beings.
-The one is, not to be hindered by anything external ; the other, to make virtuous intention and action their supreme satisfaction, and not so much as to desire anything farther.
+The one is, not to be hindered by anything external; the other, to make virtuous intention and action their supreme satisfaction, and not so much as to desire anything farther.

 ---
 5.35.
-If this accident is no fault of mine, nor a consequence of it ; and besides, if the community is never the worse for it, why am I concerned ?
-Now, how is the community injured ?
+If this accident is no fault of mine, nor a consequence of it; and besides, if the community is never the worse for it, why am I concerned?
+Now, how is the community injured?

 ---
 5.36.
 Do not suffer a sudden impression to overbear